 Replica clusters

-A replica cluster is an independent CloudNativePG Cluster resource that has the main characteristic to be in replica from another Postgres instance, ideally also managed by CloudNativePG.
-Normally, a replica cluster is in another Kubernetes cluster in another region.
-Replica clusters can be cascading too, and they can solely rely on object stores for replication of the data from the source, as described further down.
+Typically, a replica cluster is deployed in a different Kubernetes cluster in another region.
+These clusters can be configured to perform cascading replication and can rely on object stores for data replication from the source, as detailed further down.

 An example of multi-cluster deployment with a primary and a replica cluster